mesmering/mesmering/README.md

-i may come off as rude, offensive and other related definitions, but i don't mean anything ill.
+i may come off as rude, offensive and other related definitions, but i don't mean anything ill ｡